Arborator/arborator-documentation/annotation.md

 - Introduce text as input and use the different options of the tokenizer.
 - There is three options for the tokenizer: **tokenizer plain text** for two languages French and english, **horizontal tokenizer** where each sentence on a separate line and **vertical tokenizer** where each token is in a separate line with an empty line indicating the end of the sentence.
 - The tokenizer is useful to add new sentences to the samples.
+- You can also choose different userId configuration that will be associated to your imported trees.
+- For RTL languages, users have to check the RTL option.

 <div style="text-align:center">
       <figure>